Felipemguerra/NeoBattleship/README.md

 Missing Features:
 	-drag and drop ship placements for player -sophisticated ship placement algorithm for computer
-	-third difficulty that could replace current "Hard" difficulty -use clustering to make better dicisions on where to find ships -networking
+	-hard difficulty that uses clustering to make better dicisions on where to find ships -networking
 	-multiplayer